djperrone/212final/README.md

 ### Boyer Moore Algorithm (complete by 11/22)
 |Date|Comments|
 |---|---|
-|11/11|- created a roadmap for the implemntation with a class and nessecary functions.<br> - Made substantial progress on understanding of the algorithm using an online visualization tool that steps through the algorithm for any example you type.
-Need more understanding of the good and bad suffix tables and preprocessing. <br> - will probably need to use a map to store the tables.
+|11/11|- Created a roadmap for the implemntation with a class and nessecary functions.<br> - Made substantial progress on understanding of the algorithm using an online visualization tool that steps through the algorithm for any example you type.
+Need more understanding of the good and bad suffix tables and preprocessing. <br> - Will probably need to use a map to store the tables.

 ### Record runtime (complete by 11/29)
 |Date|Comments|